You are currently viewing 6 Questions to Check In on Our Pastor

 bible coffee questions

-2. What /who are you listening to?
+2. What and who are you listening to?

 3. Prayer Questions

-• What are your requests for yourself?
+• What are your personal prayer requests?

-4. The hard question: What do you need to stop doing?
+4. The Hard Question: What do you need to stop doing?

 • Have you given them opportunities?